tactivos/jenkins-notify/README.md

     defunkt-github-master # => {owner-project-branch}

 If API_TOKEN environment variable is assigned it will use it for performing the API calls to the Jenkins Remote Management API.
+Also If API_TOKEN_USER and API_TOKEN specified it will prepend the authentication information to the API call (user:pwd@url).

 ### Requirements